Modern Slavery Statement - Reporting Year 2022

 Human Rights Policy and Commitments

 Human Rights is a basic principle and value for Perrigo.
-Our business is based upon the concept of making lives better, and this starts with how our products are being made.
+Our business is based upon the concept of making lives better, and this starts with how our products are made.
 Perrigo is proudly committed to Human Rights and strives to operate with the highest standards of integrity and excellence.
-The scope of this commitment applies to all employees of Perrigo globally, as well as any contractors, suppliers, and other 3rd parties doing business on our behalf.
+The scope of this commitment applies to all employees of Perrigo globally, as well as any contractors, suppliers, and other third-parties doing business on our behalf.

-Like previous years, Perrigo maintains a zero-tolerance stance on any form of human rights abuse, discrimination or exploitation.
-This includes but is not limited to human trafficking & modern slavery, child & prison labor, dangerous working conditions and other salient issues.
+As in previous years, Perrigo maintains a zero-tolerance stance on any form of human rights abuse, unlawful discrimination, or exploitation.
+This includes but is not limited to human trafficking and modern slavery, child and prison labor, dangerous working conditions, and other salient issues.

-Similarly, our Code of Conduct applies to all employees and highlights our commitment, at a minimum, in adhering to our core values of Integrity, Respect and Responsibility while complying with all laws and regulations in the jurisdictions in which we operate.
+Similarly, our Code of Conduct applies to all employees and highlights our commitment, at a minimum, to adhere to our core values of Integrity, Respect, Responsibility, and Curiosity while complying with all laws and regulations in the jurisdictions in which we operate.
 Additional policies and procedures may also be available at the subsidiary level to further support and define any unique customer or business requirements beyond what is covered in our corporate codes.
 Perrigo policies and codes are monitored and updated with regular frequency.

-Perrigo’s annual Corporate Social Responsibility report provides additional updates and context on our Human Rights commitment and can be found on Perrigo.com.
+Perrigo’s annual Sustainability and ESG Report provides additional updates and context on our Human Rights commitment and can be found on Perrigo.com.
 Additionally, for more on our corporate human rights commitment, visit: https://www.perrigo.com/promoting-human-rights-everywhere-we-operate

 Due Diligence and Risk Assessment

-Perrigo’s Ethical and Social Compliance (E&SC) program uses due diligence to identify and/or prevent human rights issues from entering our supply chain, as well as remediate any issues that may have been identified.
+Perrigo’s Ethical and Social Compliance (E&SC) program applies rigorous due diligence to identify and/or prevent human rights issues from entering our supply chain, as well as remediates any issue that may have been identified.

 Due to the nature of the store brand, OTC business, which constitutes approximately 50% of Perrigo net sales, Perrigo is also subject to various ethical trade requirements from retailer customers.
 Customer standards also prohibit illegal and unethical activities, such as modern slavery, with many requiring additional audits.